 *Qigong, qi gong, chi kung, or chi gung is a holistic system of coordinated body posture and movement, breathing, and meditation used for health, spirituality, and martial arts training.

-If you are part of a group or organisation interested in learning more about the holistic approach to optimising any aspect of health, well-being or circumstances just get in touch.
-I can tailor any talk, seminar or workshop to your specific focus.
+If you are part of a group or organisation interested in exploring how the holistic health approach can enhance mental health, just get in touch.
+I can tailor any talk, seminar or workshop to your specific needs.
 CLICK HERE for more information and some of the topics I cover.